Korean studies: Debates in the field

 What exactly Korean Studies is, who is teaching it, who is learning, and what should be taught continues to be debated.

 There has been a small series of works debating Korean Studies published in academic journals.
 A sort of historical overview by Charles Armstrong titled "Development and Directions of Korean Studies in the United States" comes strongly from Armstrong's perspective teaching history at Columbia University, as his work: "Focusing on the discipline of history, ... traces the emergence of Korean Studies in the 1950s, the evolution of the field and the changing backgrounds of American scholars working on Korea in the 1960s to 1980s, and the rapid growth of Korean Studies since the early 1990s."
 Another historian, Andre Schmid published an early contribution to the debate in 2008, challenging the ways that English academia was pushing or shaping the directions of Korean Studies.
 Schmid explained, "In the unequal global cultural arena where English still dominates, the direction of Korean Studies in the United States disproportionately shapes international representations of Korean culture."
 University of Berkeley Sociologist John Lie contributed two pieces to the debate, the more recent of which challenged the Korean Studies, claiming "senior Koreanists seem rather content with their progress, telling their followers bizarre tales from the field and seeking to reproduce the archaic and mistaken Harvard East Asia paradigm."
 Lie discusses the weaknesses he sees in this paradigm for the remainder of the essay.
-In 2018 CedarBough T Saeji published an article in Acta Koreana bringing in the perspective of teaching Korean Studies in Korea, focusing on "1) the struggle to escape the nation-state boundaries implied in the habitual terminology, particularly when teaching in the ROK, where the country is unmarked (한국, "Han'guk"), the Democratic People's Republic of Korea is marked (북한, "Pukhan"), and the diaspora is rarely mentioned at all; 2) the implications of the expansion of Korean Studies as a major within the ROK; 3) in-class navigations of Korean national pride, the trap of Korean uniqueness and (self-)orientalization and attitudes toward the West."
+In 2018 CedarBough Saeji, a scholar who has taught extensively both in Korea and in North America, published an article in Acta Koreana on the difference in teaching Korean Studies in Korea and outside Korea.

+In 2026 Korean Studies is wrestling with denationalization of Korean Studies.
+Some scholars who have been talking about this topic include David Oh, Dal Yong Jin, Benjamin Han, and Michael Hurt.
+Major conferences like the World Congress of Korean Studies (Sept 2026, Kyoto) included keynotes by Vladmir Tikhonov, Joanna Elfving-Hwang, and CedarBough Saeji on the topic of future directions of Korean Studies.
+The three scholars represent Korean Studies in Europe, Oceania, North America, and Korea.
+As Korean Studies grows to be a larger field, it may further subdivide.
+There are already highly active organizations such as the Korean Literature Association, which regularly bring together Korean Studies scholars only within that sub-field.